istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 Additionally, Istio's egress traffic control provides the following advantages:

-*  It allows defining access policies in the same language for ingress, egress and in-cluster traffic.
+*  Define access policies in the same language for ingress, egress, and in-cluster traffic.
 You need to learn a single policy and configuration language for all types of traffic.
 *  Istio egress traffic control is integrated with Istio policy and telemetry adapters and can work out-of-the-box.
 *  When you use external monitoring/access control systems with Istio, you must write the adapters for them only once,